raspberrypilearning/storytime/en/step_3.md

 ## If or else

-Now that you know the dragon's name, it's time to get some more information about the creature.
+Now that you know the dragon's name, it's time to get some more information about it.

 --- task ---
-Can you add `input` and `print` functions to find out if the dragon is *big* or *small*, and also find out how old the dragon is?
+Can you add `input` and `print` functions to find out if the dragon is *big* or *small*, and to find out how old the dragon is?

 --- hints --- --- hint ---
 Use `input` to ask if the dragon is big or small.
-Then use a `print` function to tell the user the size of the dragon
+Then, use a `print` function to tell the user the size of the dragon.
 --- /hint --- --- hint ---
 Here's some code to ask for the dragon's size and then print it.
 ```python